VOTING PERIOD: Tuesday, April 7th to Friday, April 10th, 2026

 Executive Director of Operations

 This Executive Director position fulfills the role and responsibilities of Chair of the Finance Committee.
 Oversees all major decisions that financially and legally impact the Student Union.
 Oversees the administration of the OCAD Health and Dental Plan, and reports to the Board of Directors on all relevant details of the plan as necessary including changes to cost and coverage.
-Ensures that the Student Union along with the Manager of HR and Administration is in compliance with the OCAD Student Union’s HR Policies, for both the OCAD SU and Xpace, and acts as a resource to staff about personnel matters.
+Ensures that the Student Union along with the Manager of HR and Administration is in compliance with the OCAD Student Union’s HR Policies, and acts as a resource to staff about personnel matters.
 Oversees Student Union Project Grants and Micro Grants, acts as a voting member on the Ancillary Fee Committee and regularly attends OCAD SU Board of Governors meetings.

 Student Representatives: